Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Relaxing exchangeability to nonexchangeability

-\textbf{Key insight}: The high level insight is that in prediction tasks, for each statistic $i$, the current data point $i$ and the data point $n+1$ that needs to be predicted will have a higher \textbf{"status"} than other data points because what we ultimately want to obtain is a prediction of this data point $n+1$.
-Therefore, we only need exchangeable under pairwise matrices to measure the relationship between the predicted data point $n+1$ and the current data point $i$.
+\textbf{Remark}: The insight is that in prediction tasks, for each statistic $i$, the current data point $i$ and the data point $n+1$ that needs to be predicted will have a higher \textbf{``status''} than other data points because what we ultimately want to obtain is a prediction of this data point $n+1$.
+Therefore, we only need exchangeability with respect to pairwise permutation matrices to measure the relationship between the predicted data point $n+1$ and the current data point $i$.
 For the inference problem, our goal is to estimate unknown parameters using all existing $n$ data points.
-Then, in this problem, we can consider that these $n$ data points have the same \textbf{"status"} for our research.
-For statistics, only the test statistic $R_0$ has a different weight because of the covariate shifting problem, while the other $R_k,k\in\{1,\cdots.K\}$ have the same weight.
+Then, in this problem, we can consider that these $n$ data points have the same \textbf{``status''} for our research.
+For statistics, only the test statistic $R_0$ has a different weight because of the covariate shifting problem, while the other $R_k,k\in\{1,\cdots, K\}$ have the same weight.
 Therefore, we consider group permutation matrices to measure the overall relationship between all data points and these unknown parameters.
+The theoretical details can be referred to \Cref{sec::Exchangeability in conformal prediction}.